SPEECHCOG/infant_statistical_learner/README.md

 https://github.com/jasonppy/word-discovery

-Especifically, the scripts in "datasets", "models", "steps" as well as run_spokencoco.py are copied from the above repositories.
-The model (VG-W2V2) and data loading scripts are adopted from https://github.com/jasonppy/word-discovery, whereas the model training and validation scripts are adopted from https://github.com/jasonppy/FaST-VGS-Family, to have simultaneous training of VGS and wave2vec 2.0 pipelines.
-All further changes are commented in the corresponding script lines.
+Especically, the scripts in "datasets", "models", "steps" as well as run_spokencoco.py are copied from the above repositories.
+The model (VG-W2V2) and data loading scripts are adopted from https://github.com/jasonppy/word-discovery, whereas the model training and validation scripts are adopted from https://github.com/jasonppy/FaST-VGS-Family in order to have simultaneous training of VGS and wav2vec2.0 pipelines.
+All changes with respect to the original code are commented in the corresponding script lines.

 # Model Description